AndrewWrites/Technical_Writing_Portfolio/Internal Guides/Transfer Support Case.md

 - NEXT CUSTOMER CONTACT: Is the customer waiting for us or are we waiting for them?
 Make note of the customer's time zone.

 ## **What If I am Unable to Find Someone to Take Over?**
-If you are unable to find someone to take over the case for you, talk to your supervisor.
+Talk to your supervisor.
 They can help you find someone and may take over the case themselves as a placeholder if needed.
 Do **not** transfer the case to your supervisor without talking to them first.